Compression theory for inhomogeneous systems: Discussion

-The quasiperiodicity of the AB lattice and the strong interactions of the dimer model conspire to \emph{re}create self-similar DOFs at a higher scale, giving rise to DSI, which we uncover guided by the outputs of our algorithm A parallel work~\cite{biswas2023discrete} gives a microscopic interpretation of these emergent super-dimers as alternating dimer paths with respect to a certain reference configuration, and studies the criticality numerically.
+Guided by the outputs of the RSMI-NE algorithm, we have seen how the quasiperiodicity of the AB quasilattice and the hard-core interactions of the dimer model conspire to \emph{re}create self-similar DOFs at a higher scale, giving rise to DSI.
+A parallel work~\cite{biswas2023discrete} gives a microscopic interpretation of the super-dimers as alternating dimer paths with respect to a certain reference configuration, and studies the criticality numerically.

-We emphasize the dual computational and conceptual aspect of this result: each compression map $\boldsymbol{\Lambda}$ at the $\sigma^4$ scale is a highly structured function of approximately $10^3$ microscopic dimer occupations ($\sim 2^{10^3}$ configurations), effectively impossible to guess or analyze by hand only, and yet providing sharp and concise physical insights about DOFs, symmetries, and correlations.
-We have, in effect, reached a point where ML techniques can not only assist, but facilitate progress in theoretical physics.
+Emergent continuous scale invariance is a standard signature of critical phenomena, being one aspect of conformal symmetry~\cite{cardy2008conformal}.
+Here we instead encounter an exotic kind of critical phenomenon where this continuous conformal symmetry is broken to a discrete subgroup, thereby complicating the usual effective continuum theory description at large scales.
+This is particularly interesting, as it appears to challenge the received wisdom that quasicrystallinity should always be RG irrelevant~\cite{Luck1993}.

+We would like to also emphasize the dual computational and conceptual aspect of this result: In particular for the $\sigma^{-4}$ scale transformation, the RSMI-NE algorithm successfully encodes the symmetries and large-scale correlations in approximately $2^{10^3}$ dimer microstates into a highly structured linear coarse graining map $\boldsymbol{\Lambda}^n$, which is effectively impossible to guess or analyse by human intuition only.
+Our demonstration of this approach on an open problem shows how machine learning tools, when paired with a physically motivated objective function, can bridge gaps between complex data and formal physical understanding.

+In the Supplementary Information we have also applied the graph RSMI-NE algorithm on a class of non-bipartite random graphs, where we show that it can be used to construct a global order parameter for the frustrated Ising antiferromagnet.
+From the dual perspective of combinatorial optimisation, this amounts to solving the well-known optimal graph-bipartitioning problem in combinatorial optimisation and graph theory~\cite{garey1979computers, GAREY1976237, Karp1972, random_bipartitioning}.
+These results illustrate the practical applicability of our method -- formally apparent from its mathematical definition -- to more generic graph topologies, and its independence of the knowledge, or even existence, of preferred spatial blocks.

-Our results demonstrate that using lossy compression effective DOFs and their theory can be extracted from the structure of information inherent in raw high-dimensional data, and that this approach excels in systems with irregular geometry.
-These characteristics are essential in e.g. complex biological sytems and in disordered materials.
+We therefore conclude that lossy compression allows effective DOFs to be extracted from the structure of information inherent in raw high-dimensional data, and that this approach excels in systems with non-regular geometry.
+Given that such cases are the norm rather than the exception in real-world applications, we expect compression theory to become an essential tool in the physical sciences.